EMMANUEL, Twelve Days of the Nativity, Day 12

 MY WALK WITH HIM

 My journey has been completely imperfect.
-In fact, after going through all these spiritual experiences, I had a moment in the last year when my health had fallen, and I had a series of panic attacks.
+In fact, after going through all these spiritual experiences, I had a moment in the last year when my health had fallen, and I had a series of panic attacks (You Can Read about this part of my journey HERE).
 It was terrifying for me, and I was begging God to pull me out of it—and He did.
 But this time, when I felt like I was at rock bottom, the question I asked God had changed—it wasn’t, “God are you there?”
 It was, “God can you hear me?”
 Why did the question change—well, because I have changed.
 I know He hears me, but because of my trial, I was worried maybe he stopped hearing me for a time—he pulled me through it.
 Now I am stronger, and I have persepctive.

 A GUIDING HAND IN THE WILDERNESS

 I know some “unseen” force is answering my prayers and trying to “help” me.
 I can’t explain it, but in perfect “culminating” moments I get a glimpse, and I find myself, as the hymn says, standing “ amazed at the love Jesus offers me.”
 I always say back to Him in my prayers, “ I don’t know why you keep helping me!”
 Not because, I don’t want Him to, but because I’m no different than anyone else.
 I know that I could be the “next guy” and sometimes I am, but He’s always there “leading” me out, helping me find “greener pastures.”